jlongua/plan9-dns/privacy policy.md

 - dnscrypt v2 \
 no logs

-Service is not guaranteed, alternative DNS backups are standard practice.
+Service is not guaranteed, alternative DNS selections are standard practice.